+MANAGERS SHARES

-MANAGERS S SHARES CA IB Investmentbank AG
+CA IB Investmentbank AG

+1,500,000

 The Purchase Agreement provides that the obligations of the Underwriters are subject to certain conditions precedent.
 CA IB has advised the Company that the Underwriters propose initially to offer the shares of Common Stock in the European Offering only in Europe at the offering price set forth on the cover page of this Prospectus in private placements and offerings utilizing other exemptions from public offering registration requirements in Europe.
 Purchasers of Common Stock in the European Offering may be required to pay stamp taxes and other charges in accordance with the laws and practices of the country of purchase in addition to the offering price set forth on the cover page hereof.
+The Purchase Agreement provides that the Underwriters will receive an underwriting commission of 6% of the gross proceeds of the European Offering.